atomoxetine

 Boxed Warning

-Atomoxetine is a selective norepinephrine reuptake inhibitor (NRI) used for the treatment of ADHD in children, adolescents, and adults.
-Unlike stimulant medications, it is not a controlled substance.
+Atomoxetine is a selective norepinephrine reuptake inhibitor (NRI) approved for the treatment of attention-deficit/hyperactivity disorder (ADHD) in children, adolescents, and adults.
+It is the first non-stimulant medication approved for ADHD.

 10mg, 18mg, 25mg, 40mg, 60mg, 80mg, 100mg